melinda-z/CI-MS2-MovieQuiz/testing.md

 - Navigation Buttons

   Tested all three buttons to make sure they are linked correctly and direct to the correct page.
-Checked the hover effect works when the mouse hovers over, so that the button scales and box shadow drops.
+Checked the hover effect works when the mouse hovers over, so that the buttons scale bigger in size and box shadow drops.

 - Game Rules Modal